UK Credit Loans

 About UK Credit

 UK Credit is one of the leading brands in the UK guarantor loan market.
 They have grown steadily since they started in 2009.
 For a few years, they were one of just three lenders – the others being Amigo and TFS Loans.
 They are well respected and earn good reviews from borrowers.
-During 2020 they have revised their guarantor loan product to focus only on homeowner borrowers and guarantors.
+In 2020 they revised their guarantor loan product to focus only on homeowner borrowers and guarantors.
 While this reduces their appeal for many it does mean that they are now able to offer up to £20,000 at rates as low as 19.9% APR.

 |Representative APR||Loan Term (months)||Loan Amount (£)|

 |29.9%||36 – 84||5,000 – 20,000|